 Food Services Facilities.
 The food services program at BMC offers students a variety of healthy and nutritional options.
 The primary dining room, housed in Ray Dining Hall was renovated in the summer of 2014 and seats approximately 250.
 Most student meals are served using the multiple serving stations.
-The Paschal Student Center, the Education Building, and Fisher-Washburn Hall offer students options through vending services.
+The Paschal Student Center, Coward-Martin Hall, and Fisher-Washburn Hall offer students options through vending services.
 Students may also purchase snacks from the Campus Store.

 Athletic and Recreational Facilities.
 The College offers several recreational facilities.
-The Paschal Student Center houses ping pong tables, a pool table, and Wii.
+The College operates a Disc Golf course for use by students and faculty.
+The nine-hole course starts and finishes at the intramural field.
+Course layout as well as discs for use and purchase are available at the Campus Bookstore.
 Wilfred C. Tyler Gymnasium houses the basketball courts and weight rooms for athletes.
-As a result of a grant from Blue Cross Blue Shield of Mississippi, a wellness center was constructed in the summer of 2014.
+As a result of a grant from Blue Cross Blue Shield Foundation of Mississippi, a Wellness Center was constructed in the summer of 2014.
 This 7,800 square foot addition contains fifty different pieces of exercise equipment giving students access to a variety of physical exercises.
-The building houses the program in Exercise Science including three faculty offices, a classroom, and a classroom/lab.
+The building also houses the Kinesiology department, including three faculty offices, a classroom, and a classroom/laboratory.
+The College's Blue Motion Health and